Dhruvina21/professional-pitch/README.md

 5. **API Integration**: RESTful services, file uploads
 6. **Professional Practices**: Git workflow, documentation, testing

-## 🎓 Educational Purpose

-Built as part of learning Flutter for a mobile development internship opportunity with Superstars (video-first professional networking platform).
-This project showcases:

-- Quick learning ability and adaptation to new technologies
-- Understanding of mobile development best practices
-- Alignment with video-focused professional applications
-- Professional code organization and documentation

-## 🤝 Contributing

 This is a learning project, but feedback and suggestions are welcome!
 Please feel free to: